-He is the executive producer and writer of four award-winning PBS television documentaries: Paterson and Its People (2015)l Gaetano Federici: The Sculptor Laureate of Paterson (2013); Smokestacks and Steeples: A Portrait of Paterson (1992) and Ellis Island: Gateway to America (1991).
-He is currently in post-production on a new documentary, Silk City Artists and Musicians.
+He is the executive producer and writer of five award-winning PBS television documentaries: Silk City Artists and Musicians (2017); Paterson and Its People (2015)l Gaetano Federici: The Sculptor Laureate of Paterson (2013); Smokestacks and Steeples: A Portrait of Paterson (1992) and Ellis Island: Gateway to America (1991).

 His scholarly articles have appeared in such journals as Social Science Journal, Sociological Forum, Journal of Human Rights, Journal of Comparative Family Studies, and Small Group Behavior, and some of them have been published in nine languages (Chinese, Czech, German, Italian, Japanese, Korean, Polish, Romanian, or Vietnamese).
 Twice the recipient of the William Paterson University Faculty Achievement Award for Scholarship and Creative Expression, his ongoing field research has taken him in recent years to Albania, Bosnia-Herzegovina, Canada, Kazakhstan, Poland, and Romania.
 He is a past vice president of the Eastern Sociological Society (ESS) and a past ESS Robin M. Williams, Jr. Distinguished Lecturer.